 There is something else, beyond the simple technical gesture or response to a brief, be that brief more or less complex.

 A Project cannot be measured by the first move, even though it is the fundamental move.
 It has to carry a great deal of energy, a great elegance, even if doing so discretely.

 An “a posteriori” analysis allows us to discern just how important that first move is, or the attitude, or concept, or the something which we don’t find easy to explain.

-The Elite Club House building forms part of a group of projects for the replanning of Taifong Golf Course, in Chang-Hua County, Taichung , Taiwan.
+The Chia Ching House building forms part of a group of projects for the replanning of Taifong Golf Course, in Chang-Hua County, Taichung , Taiwan.

 At the outset, the brief was merely for the design of a new Club House.

-For logistical and strategic reasons, we first developed the project for the small building, the Siza House, which served as the Club House during the construction of the Elite Club House.
+For logistical and strategic reasons, we first developed the project for the small building, the Siza House, which served as the Club House during the construction of the Chia Ching House.

 Over time other projects were added in – the Tea House and the Gate House – as support for functions such as welcoming the players and for playing golf, and also other activities.

 On the Siza House we trained and then we designed the Chia Ching House.